-As we mentioned last Friday on The Gottman Relationship Blog, learning to manage conflict is critical to effective self-care.
-If conflict in your relationship is a constant source of stress, be sure to follow our next few blog postings as we will be discussing Dr. Gottman’s Four Horsemen and their Antidotes!
-We begin this week with the first horseman & its antidote pair: Criticism and Gentle Start-up.
+Learning to manage conflict is critical to effective self-care.
+If conflict in your relationship is a constant source of stress, Dr. Gottman’s Four Horsemen and their Antidotes may help you understand the roots of your issues.
+The first horseman & its antidote pair: Criticism and Gentle Start-up.

 Most of us become critical when we are totally overwhelmed.
 When we are frustrated by a problem we want solved now, and the last straw was a number of straws ago, and we’ve just about had it.
 As our tempers flare, tension rises, and self-awareness goes out the window.